• 9 mins read

 The features of the code element implementing the function fD(x) are as follows:

-• To be developed by an alternative developer/development team.
+• To be developed by another engineer or development team,

 Inverse Function Duplication Method